hslmith/vpc-ta-lab-202208/README.md

 Your Instance should be running now.

-## Create an Private Network Load Balancer for your instnaces
+## Create an Private Network Load Balancer for your instances
 1. Click the Load Balancers Menu Option
 2. Click the Blue "Create +" button to create a new load balancer instance
 3. Use the following options